University of Sheffield

 Images/My photo

 I obtained my BSc (1969) and PhD (1974) in Statistics from the University of London.
 Between these two bouts of study, I worked for two years as a practising statistician at the Central Electricity Generating Board.
 I began my academic career at the University of Dundee in 1973, moving to Warwick University in 1975.
 I became Professor of Statistics at the University of Nottingham in 1990 and moved to Sheffield in 1999.
-In 2008 I formally retired from my post at Sheffield, and took on a part-time role to complete the "Managing Uncertainty in Complex Models" project.
-I also now have an honorary position as Industrial Fellow at Warwick University.
+In 2008 I formally retired from my post at Sheffield, but stayed on part-time until September 2012 to complete the "Managing Uncertainty in Complex Models" project.
+I now have the honorary title of Emeritus Professor at the University of Sheffield.

-Being semi-retired from academic work frees me to become more active as a consultant to government and industry.
-I am a Chartered Statistician, which is a qualification administered by the Royal Statistical Society that recognises my expertise as a practising statistician.
+Being retired from academic work frees me to be more active as a consultant to government and industry.

 Research interests

 My research is in the theory and applications of Bayesian statistics.
-On the methodological side, my main research area is in managing and quantifying uncertainty in the use of complex mechanistic models.
-I also have interests in model comparison, elicitation of expert knowledge, conflicting information and inference about functions.
-I have been involved in many applications, particularly in environmental statistics, asset management and health economics.
+My main areas of research and consulting activity are in the elicitation of expert knowledge, in managing and quantifying uncertainty in the use of complex mechanistic models, and in Bayesian modelling generally.
+I have been involved in many application areas, particularly in medicine, metrology, environmental statistics, asset management and health economics.

 Maintained by: Tony O'Hagan